 How is ECS different?
 We’ve created an infographic that tells the story by showcasing our work in 2013.

 State policymakers and business leaders know our nation cannot remain a first-rate economic power with a second-rate education system.
 Under the leadership of our chair, Nevada Governor Brian Sandoval, and our Executive Committee, ECS is committed to being a force for change and improvement of public education at all levels.
 We track education policy trends, translate research, provide counsel and create opportunities for state leaders to learn from one another.
-Our particular areas of focus in 2011-13 are: aligning the early learning, K-12, and postsecondary education systems; benchmarking to international standards; school-level leadership; longitudinal data systems; and aligning education with workforce and economic development needs.
+Our particular areas of focus in 2013-15 are: Aligning the early learning, K-12 and postsecondary education systems; benchmarking to international standards; school-level leadership; longitudinal data systems; and aligning education with workforce and economic development needs.

 We believe that systematic changes in education are possible only when the business community and education stakeholders are actively involved in policy development and implementation.
 The support of the business community is critical to strengthening ECS’ ability to help states address the challenges of reform and restructuring in a systematic, strategic and collaborative way.

-Join ECS, state policymakers, and education leaders as we create and promote strategies that will increase and improve educational opportunities for all Americans by becoming an ECS Corporate Partner.
+Join ECS, state policymakers, and education leaders as we create and promote strategies that will increase and improve educational opportunities for all Americans by becoming an ECS Partner.

 Please contact ECS President Jeremy Anderson at 303.299.3624 for more information.